epfl-ada/ada-2022-project-toestewbrr/README.md

 ## Methods

+* Cluster relationships and characters
+ * ex: are there more personas with x characteristic in y type of relation
 * General analysis
 * Find plot summaries which contain most love related words
 * Extract information about each character (job, physical details, qualities, actions) using NLP Core on plot summaries